-Differentiate your products and services by setting new standards of safety.
+- Differentiate your products and services by setting new standards of safety.

 IMPORTANT: Candidates must provide proper consent for enrollment in Continuous Check.
 Specifically, candidates must authorize you to run background checks throughout their engagement.
 It is your responsibility to both gather consent and maintain procedures to ensure your candidates are unsubscribed if the engagement relationship ends.
 Please work with your legal counsel to ensure that you have proper consent and procedures in place for Continuous Check.

 Continuous Crim data sources

 Checkr monitors three types of data sources for Continuous Check:

 - Checkr Real-Time Data: Over 22M county criminal checks are executed by Checkr every year.
 Continuous Check subscribers benefit from this data source by “listening” for hits from any check done by Checkr for a subscribed candidate across the entire platform.

 - Online criminal databases: Checkr monitors National Criminal databases, Electronic County databases, the Global Watchlist database, and the Sex Offender Registry for subscribed candidates.
 Hits from these databases are used as pointers to identify which County Criminal Records to search for more complete records.
 When found, information from the County Criminal Records are included in the report returned for the Continuous Check subscription.

 - Arrest Record Feed: Hits from a real-time arrest record feed act as source of pointers for which counties to search.

 Once a hit is generated, Continuous Check will automatically launch a more complete search into the relevant counties or databases.
 This information will be returned to you as a standard screening report.

 Checkr Real-Time Data

 Companies subscribing to Continuous Check benefit from Checkr’s growing database of candidate information.
 Once a company subscribes a candidate to Continuous Check, any background check conducted on that candidate by Checkr for any company will trigger a hit for the Continuous Check subscription.

-  In keeping with Checkr’s support of fair chance hiring, only records found within the one year lookback period are reported with Continuous Check.
+In keeping with Checkr’s support of fair chance hiring, only records found within a one year lookback period are reported with Continuous Check.

 Online database sources